 It's a great idea to break a larger goal into smaller chunks.
 After all, how do you go about eating an elephant?

 One bite at a time, folks!

 First-time marathon runners don't wake up one morning, strap on a pair of sneakers, and run 26.219 miles on their first attempt.

-Earning US$1,000,000 is achieved using the same methodology.
+Earning $1,000,000 is achieved using the same methodology.